Graham913/G-Hog-mapper-notebook/README.md

 # December

 We have decided to use a LoRa board with an extra pico to be able to control the motors wirelessly.
+We also would like to connect the camera/screen wirelessly with the boards.
 We have no LoRa experience and may be difficult to pursue for our purpose

+We have began to write code for the LoRa boards and tried to make them talk to one another.

 We researched the LoRa boards and brainstormed with our mentors in-person on how to move forward in our project.
 We have realized that we cannot transmit video from one LoRa board to another, but we will still try to see if they are feasable to transmit the signal for the joystick/motors.

 # January

+We

 # February